History of the Breed There are varying yarns of the history of this wonderful breed. The

 of hard work will go into a well-bred litter.
 A quality breeder will be very

-concerned where any of their puppies are placed.
-Be prepared to answer some
+concerned where their puppies are placed.
+Be prepared to answer some personal

-personal questions.
+questions.
 If a breeder only cares about selling the pup... walk away.
+I

 and family... then how could they have cared about what they bred?
 You should